Skip to main content

 • Difference: $1,300 extra per month = $15,600 per year

 Same customers.
 Same traffic.
 52% more revenue.
+Pair this with strategies for creating repeat customers to multiply your results.

 Understanding the Difference